-Looking to the Neo-Future: (Not) Just Another Day Like Any Otherby Sonia Sobieski
+Looking to the Neo-Future: (Not) Just Another Day Like Any Otherby Sonya Sobieski

 The New York Neo-Futurists are doing something different this month.

 Their late-night staple, Too Much Light Makes the Baby Go Blind, has delivered a new set of “thirty plays in sixty minutes” every weekend for four years.
 Presented in any order might be a tableau involving lawn ornaments, the confinement onstage of an audience member by means of duct-tape (to demonstrate Stockholm Syndrome) or a performer throwing her worries into a garbage can (namely that her visiting father will want to discuss politics).

 It’s the iTunes of theater—with slightly less control, but if you don’t like a piece, it’s over in less than the length of a song.
 Let’s say that tantalizing bits on this performance-art iTunes inspire you to buy the whole album.